centrifuge/centrifuge-chain/README.md

 ### Chain tests

-The following command will run unitary and integration tests:
+The following command will the unit and the integration tests:

 ```bash
 cargo test -p centrifuge-runtime --release